 Vancouver Island Wedding Planners & Coordinators

-or just someone to make the day run smoothly.
+or just someone to keep the day running smoothly.

 Start here: browse local planners

-A great planner or coordinator brings calm to the chaos.
-They know the Island, the vendors, and how to make your vision happen without the stress.
+A good planner or coordinator takes the stress off your plate.
+They know the Island, the vendors, and how to pull everything together so you can actually enjoy the process.

 Planner vs. Coordinator: What is the difference?

-These terms get mixed up a lot.
-Here is the quick breakdown so you know what you are actually hiring.
+These terms get tossed around a lot.
+Here's the quick breakdown so you know exactly what you're hiring.

 RoleWhen they startWhat they doTypical cost